 - Put the dry ingredients in a bowl, and whisk to blend.
 Add the wet ingredients and beat with a mixer on medium speed.

 - Fill each muffin cup about two thirds full with batter.

 - Bake for about 20-25 minutes, until cupcakes have risen and are golden brown.

 - Let fully cool on cooling rack before frosting.

 - Make the frosting: Whip the vegan buttery spread on medium speed.
-Add the powdered sugar and one tablespoon of almond milk and continue to blend together.
+Add the powdered sugar and one tablespoon of non-dairy milk and continue to blend together.
 If the frosting is too thick, add a little more milk until the desired thickness is reached.

 - Frost the cupcakes and dust with cinnamon.